New equations of state constrained by nuclear physics, observations, and QCD calculations of high-density nuclear matter: New Equation of state Functional

 In Fig.~\ref{fig:effmass_functional}, we show the results for the nucleon effective mass in PNM and SNM from Ref.~\cite{Carb19thermalEOS} and three representative effective mass parametrizations based on Eq.~\eqref{eq:effm_para}.
-(In the PNM case we show the results for the neutron effective mass $m_\text{n}^*(n,\beta=1)$.)
-At low densities, the effective mass is a decreasing function of density, but starting at around nuclear saturation density it increases with density for both PNM and SNM mainly due to 3N forces.
+[In the PNM case we show the results for the neutron effective mass $m_\text{n}^*(n,\beta=1)$.]
+At low densities, the effective mass is a decreasing function of density (see also the recent auxiliary field diffusion Monte Carlo computations~\cite{Bura19effmassPNM}), but starting at around nuclear saturation density it increases with density for both PNM and SNM mainly due to 3N forces.
 The effective mass in PNM is larger than the one for SNM (see also Ref.~\cite{Hebe09enerfunc}) and for densities $n\gtrsim 1.5\ns$ it exceeds the bare nucleon mass.

 From Eq.~\eqref{GammathM*} it follows that the thermal index is $\Gth<5/3$ in the density region where the effective mass increases with density.
-Depending on the form of the increase at higher densities it may even be $\Gth<1$ at high densities, implying a negative thermal expansion coefficient~\cite{Well14nmtherm}, i.e., the thermal pressure is negative, see Eq.~\eqref{GammathDef}.
-While such a feature is not unphysical, it would still be somewhat peculiar to have $\Gth<1$ in nuclear matter.
+Depending on the form of the increase at higher densities it may even be that $\Gth<1$ at high densities.
+This would imply a negative thermal expansion coefficient~\cite{Well14nmtherm}, with a negative thermal pressure contribution, see Eq.~\eqref{GammathDef}, so that the pressure at finite temperature would be smaller than the pressure at $T=0$.
+While such a feature is not unphysical in general, it would still be somewhat peculiar to have $\Gth<1$ in nuclear matter.
 We therefore restrict the high-density extrapolations of the effective mass to a form that ensures that $\Gth>1$.

 In this work, we set $n_\mathrm{off}=0.7\fmiq$ and restrict ourselves to cases where $\epsilon_t=\epsilon_{-t}=\epsilon$ in Eq.~\eqref{eq:effm_para} such that the effective mass has the same high-density limit in SNM and PNM.
 We employ three representative values of the high-density limit, i.e., $\epsilon\in\{0.7,1.0,1.3\}$, denoted by $m^*_{0.7}$, $m^*_{1.0}$, and $m^*_{1.3}$ in Fig.~\ref{fig:effmass_functional}.
 As seen in Fig.~\ref{fig:effmass_functional}, these three scenarios span a reasonably wide range for the behavior of the effective mass at high densities.
 Note also that the fit below twice saturation density is unaffected by the high-density behavior (with our parametrization this holds true even for more extreme values of $\epsilon$).
+Consequently, our effective mass scenarios only affect thermal properties at very high densities.